 Erica Brescia, Jeff Garzik and Nithya Ruff bring a breadth of expertise and insight to the organization creating the largest shared technology investment in history.

-SAN FRANCISCO, November 2, 2016 — The Linux Foundation, the nonprofit organization enabling mass innovation through open source, today announced the appointment of Erica Brescia, co-founder and COO of Bitnami; Jeff Garzik, co-founder of Bloq; and Nithya A. Ruff, director of Western Digital's Open Source Strategy Office, to its Board of Directors.
+SAN FRANCISCO, CA - November 02, 2016 — The Linux Foundation, the nonprofit organization enabling mass innovation through open source, today announced the appointment of Erica Brescia, co-founder and COO of Bitnami; Jeff Garzik, co-founder of Bloq; and Nithya A. Ruff, director of Western Digital’s Open Source Strategy Office, to its Board of Directors.
 Ms. Ruff and Ms. Brescia join as At-Large Directors, and Mr. Garzik comes on board as the representative of Linux Foundation Silver members.

 Ms. Brescia and Ms. Ruff will take the place of Larry Augustin and Bdale Garbee as At-Large Directors.
 Mr. Garzik replaces Matt Jones of Jaguar Land Rover.

 “The Board of Directors and the entire Linux Foundation organization are delighted to welcome Nithya, Erica and Jeff,” said Jim Zemlin, executive director.
 “They will help guide the strategy of The Linux Foundation, the home to some of the most successful open source projects and largest shared technology investment in history.
 The open source community at large and our nearly 800 members will benefit from the insight and expertise each of these individuals brings.
 We thank Larry, Bdale and Matt for their long and faithful service on the Board and look forward to their continued participation in the community.”